Subscribe to our mailing list

 And we are not the only ones.

-These are Myanmar’s green heroes.
+They are green heroes.

 In the centre of Dala weary travellers can revive themselves at the Chu Chu café, attached to the Chu Chu workshop where Wendy and her young team convert plastic waste into purses, pencil cases and retro jewellery.